rust-lang/rust/src/doc/rustc-dev-guide/src/mir-passes.md

 ### Implementing and registering a pass

-A `MirPass` is some bit of code that processes the MIR, typically -- but not always -- transforming it along the way in some way.
+A `MirPass` is some bit of code that processes the MIR, typically -- but not always -- transforming it along the way somehow.
 For example, it might perform an optimization.
 The `MirPass` trait itself is found in in [the `rustc_mir::transform` module][mirtransform], and it basically consists of one method, `run_pass`, that simply gets an `&mut Mir` (along with the tcx and some information about where it came from).
+The MIR is therefore modified in place (which helps to keep things efficient).

-A good example of a basic MIR pass is [`NoLandingPads`], which walks the MIR and removes all edges that are due to unwinding -- this is used with when configured with `panic=abort`, which never unwinds.
+A good example of a basic MIR pass is [`NoLandingPads`], which walks the MIR and removes all edges that are due to unwinding -- this is used when configured with `panic=abort`, which never unwinds.
 As you can see from its source, a MIR pass is defined by first defining a dummy type, a struct with no fields, something like:

 ```rust
 struct MyPass;